brillout/goldpage/docs/goldpage-vs-others.md

 Goldpage has a simple and powerful interface.

-For example these three page configs:
+For example:
 - `renderToDom` - If set to true, your page is rendered in the browser (to the DOM).
 - `renderToHtml` - If set to true, your page is rendered to HTML (in Node.js).
 - `renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.
-These three page configs allow you achieve any app type;
+These three page configs allow you achieve any app type.
-For example, if you set `renderToDom: true` and `renderToHtml: false` then your page is basically an SPA.
-Or by setting `renderToHtml: true` you add SSR to your page.
+If you set `renderToDom: true` and `renderToHtml: false` then your page is an SPA, if you set `renderToHtml: true` you add SSR to your page, etc.
-And so on and so forth.
+In short,
+the `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` interface is powerful and gives you the possibility achieve any app type.

-Reasoning in terms of `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` will eventually feel more natural than reasoning in terms of
+And reasoning in terms of `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` will eventually feel more natural than reasoning in terms of
 "SPA", "MPA", "SSR", "static website", etc.
-Our interface is simple and powerful: with `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` you can achieve more things and easier.
+Not only is the
+`renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` interface powerful but it is also simple.

 Another example
-is that we give you the possibility to define `htmlRender` and `domRender`:
+is our `htmlRender` and `domRender` interface:
-- `htmlRender` renders your pages to HTML
+- `htmlRender` renders your pages to HTML.
-- `domRender` renders your pages to the DOM
+- `domRender` renders your pages to the DOM.
 By defining these two functions you gain full control over how your pages are rendered.
-This is what allows Goldpage to be used any view library (React, Vue, RNW, Preact, ...) and any tool (Redux, React Router, ...).
+This allows you to use Goldpage with any view library (React, Vue, RNW, Preact, ...) and any tool (Redux, React Router, ...).
 Here again, our interface is simple and powerful.